-Even if an Inbound investor decides to form a U.S. business entity, it may want the benefit of having experienced employees onshore.
-Often, an Inbound investor will accomplish this by assigning a foreign, "home office" employee to work for a new U.S. entity for an extended period of time, on a full-time basis during that period.
-A seconded employee in this situation generally is treated as an employee of the U.S. host entity for the duration of the international assignment.
-Consequently, the secondee is treated in the same manner as any other U.S. employee-for example, receiving an IRS Form W-2 reflecting the secondee's U.S. compensation and any income tax withholding.
-In some situations, seconded employees may remain on the home office payroll, with the U.S. "host" entity agreeing to reimburse the home office for the employee's costs.
+Even if an inbound investor decides to form a US business entity, it may want the benefit of having experienced employees onshore.

+Often, an inbound investor will accomplish this by assigning a foreign, "home office" employee to work for a new US entity for an extended period of time, on a fulltime basis during that period.
+A seconded employee in this situation generally is treated as an employee of the US host entity for the duration of the international assignment.

+Consequently, the secondee is treated in the same manner as any other US employee-for example, receiving an IRS Form W-2 reflecting the secondee's US compensation and any income tax withholding.
+In some situations, seconded employees may remain on the home office payroll, with the US "host" entity agreeing to reimburse the home office for the employee's costs.
 In this situation, a shadow payroll may need to be established to meet the employer's reporting and withholding obligations.
-Due to differing tax rates between the home and host country and the provision of assignmentrelated allowances, the individual's secondment arrangement may also include a tax equalization or tax protection provision to approximate the individual's tax burden in the home country with any incremental income taxes being paid by the employer.
+Due to differing tax rates between the home and host country and the provision of assignment-related allowances, the individual's secondment arrangement may also include a tax equalization or tax protection provision to approximate the individual's tax burden in the home country with any incremental income taxes being paid by the employer.

 In some situations, seconded employees may continue participating in their home office's deferred or incentive compensation plans, and their various rights may vest during their assignment to the United States.
 For example, a secondee may arrive in the United States with stock options that are generally subject to a substantial risk of forfeiture (e.g., upon leaving employment before performing a specified period of service).
-Subject to applicable treaty provisions, if this risk of forfeiture lapses while the employee is on U.S. assignment, the secondee's stock options are likely subject to U.S. tax.
-Moreover, if the stock options have exercise prices that were discounted from fair market value when granted, the unvested stock options might be treated as deferred compensation and are potentially includable in income at vesting under U.S. employment taxation rules (and could be subject to a 20 percent additional income tax on top of regular U.S. income tax).
+Subject to applicable treaty provisions, if this risk of forfeiture lapses while the employee is on US assignment, the secondee's stock options are likely subject to US tax.
+Moreover, if the stock options have exercise prices that were discounted from fair market value when granted, the unvested stock options might be treated as deferred compensation and are potentially includable in income at vesting under US employment taxation rules (and could be subject to a 20 percent additional income tax on top of regular US income tax).

-A secondee (and under a tax equalization agreement, the employer) could face even more U.S. tax if the secondee vests in, accrues benefits under, or receives a distribution from, a foreign pension plan during the secondee's U.S. tenure.
-With advance planning, an Inbound investor could identify each employee's risks, so that adverse U.S. tax consequences can be mitigated or avoided altogether.
+A secondee (and under a tax equalization agreement, the employer) could face even more US tax if the secondee vests in, accrues benefits under, or receives a distribution from, a foreign pension plan during the secondee's US tenure.
+With advance planning, an inbound investor could identify each employee's risks, so that adverse US tax consequences can be mitigated or avoided altogether.
 Just as an example, deferred compensation could potentially be triggered before the secondee transfers to the United States, if acceleration gave the secondee a better tax result based on comparative individual tax rates and availability of tax credits or other offsetting benefits.

-Acquiring existing U.S. operations
+Acquiring existing US operations

-Instead of establishing a new U.S. business, an Inbound investor may want to acquire a preexisting U.S. target company.
-In this circumstance, it is important for an Inbound investor to understand the U.S. federal income tax consequences of an acquisition, including the differences in tax treatment between an acquisition of the stock of a company and the acquisition of its assets and liabilities.
-In addition, because not all target companies (particularly groups of companies) are ideally organized from an Inbound investor's perspective, Inbounds may need to understand and consider the U.S. tax implications of post-acquisition transactions.
+Instead of establishing a new US business, an inbound investor may want to acquire a preexisting US target company.
+In this circumstance, it is important for an inbound investor to understand the US federal income tax consequences of an acquisition, including the differences in tax treatment between an acquisition of the stock of a company and the acquisition of its assets and liabilities.
+In addition, because not all target companies (particularly groups of companies) are ideally organized from an inbound investor's perspective, inbounds may need to understand and consider the US federal income tax implications of post-acquisition transactions.